myscrypts/Grenade-Timer/README.md

 ## Notes

-- Ensure you have the necessary language files and configurations in place for the plugin to function correctly.
 - Adjust access levels and default grenade times as needed in the plugin code or configuration files.

 ## License